 As with any activity, if you are feeling discomfort- take a break!
 If you are starting to feel some numbness or pain in the genital area while biking, get off your bike to stretch and take a break.

-Certain physical therapists, occupational therapists, bike fitness instructors and others have special training in regards to fitting your bicycle.
+Certain physical therapists, bike fitness instructors and others have special training in regards to fitting your bicycle.
 Heather Jeffcoat, DPT and owner of Femina PT clinic can fit you on your bicycle and give you special tips to make sure you are not exacerbating issues with your riding habits.
 If you are having issues with your bike, contact a professional today.

 Sommer, F., Goldstein, I., & Korda, J. B. (2010).
 Bicycle Riding and Erectile Dysfunction: A Review.
 The Journal of Sexual Medicine, 7(7), 2346–2358. doi:10.1111/j.1743-6109.2009.01664.x